MDSV9/garden/src/site/notes/01 - Projects/Daggerheart Aman/Garden Publish/The Agaricus Spawn Clan.md

 - **Internal Dissent:** The desire for individual freedom and the potential for social unrest are ongoing threats to the existing social order.
 The rigid social structure, which limits individual choice and mobility, can breed resentment and a desire for change.

-- **External Threats:** As an integral part of the Weirwood, the Agaricus Spawn is intricately woven into the geopolitical conflicts that arise within the forest.
+- **External Threats:** As an integral part of the Werewood, the Agaricus Spawn is intricately woven into the geopolitical conflicts that arise within the forest.
 Their lack of mobility makes them vulnerable to threats arising from these conflicts, as they are unable to easily relocate if their current location becomes unsafe.